straysheep-dev/linux-configs/pfsense/README.md

 # pfSense Configs

-This collection of configuration files are useful for provisioning a pfSense machine in a lab environment.
+This collection of configuration files is useful for provisioning a pfSense machine in a lab environment.

 These files were produced from a virtual machine created in Proxmox.
 This is useful to know if you're deploying to, for example, VirtualBox.
 You will want to change the virtual network interface names as needed.

-Files are separate based on what they configure, so you can choose one or more to apply based on your requirements.
+Files are separated based on what they configure, so you can choose one or more to apply based on your requirements.

-The primary `config-pfsense-ce.lab.internal.xml` file just contains all of the configuration files in a single file.
+The primary `config-pfsense-ce.lab.internal.xml` file just contains all of the configuration files in a single file, along with the defaults a new install of pfSense includes.

 *Changes are detailed below, otherwise the defaults are left in place.*